andreisergiu98/baeta/website/docs/api/plugin-exec/interfaces/ExecPluginOptions.md

 > `optional` **actionName**: `string`

+Action name displayed in the generation status.
+Shows as "Generating {actionName}..."

 ---

 ### name?

 > `optional` **name**: `string`

+Plugin name displayed in logs

 ---

 ### skip()?

 > `optional` **skip**: (`ctx`) => `boolean` \| `Promise`\<`boolean`\>

+Optional function to determine if execution should be skipped

 #### Parameters